 Crown molding is a great way to give your home a sense of added value, without spending much money.
 Many perceive crown molding as expensive, and equate it with wealth.
 However, this is a total misconception because it costs very little.
 So, why hasn’t everyone rushed to the lumberyard to buy up crown molding and add it to their home?
 Well, for one, installing crown molding really hasn’t been a DIY project because cutting compound angles and keeping track of inside and outside corners, not to mention all those splices and the molding’s various orientations, has been such a nightmare that most folks either call a pro, or balk at the cost of doing so.
 The material itself is inexpensive, but paying someone to install it can be costly.
-So, what can you do if you want crown moldings, and you do not want to pay the price for an installer?
+So, what can you do if you want crown moldings, and … Read the rest

 Poppies are beautiful flowers and prolific self seeders.
 They can remain in the ground for years and then grow when the soil is turned over.
 They grow fine in poor soil but like lots of sunshine.
 The seedlings are easily recognisable once you have them and that is useful if you want to transplant them because they are not keen on being moved but you may get away with it if you move them while they are still small.
 Make sure if you try you dig round and deep so you get the whole tap root and some soil around it.

 If you have more shade and less sun then tall and elegant foxgloves may be for you.
 They are poisonous though so consider carefully if you have children or pets.
-They self seed easily but the purple is the dominant colour so self seeded plants may revert to purple.
-That said the creamy foxgloves in my own garden have stayed creams so it doesn’t always happen and the purple is gorgeous anyway.
+They self seed easily but the purple … Read the rest

 Ruby Falls blooms in profusion for two to three weeks in the months of March and April.
 Clusters of hot pink and rose-purple, pea shaped flowers bloom in clumps of color on mature trunks and the bare branches before the leaves show up.
 The bright flowers attract pollinators such as bees, birds and butterflies for a colorful display of movement and grace.
 Sitting on a bench nearby and watching the show is a way to get back into nature.
 It’s also a great way to introduce butterflies, bees and birds to young children who are sure to enjoy the display.

 When the seed pods appear in summer, they give the appearance of looking like snow peas.
-The heart shape leaves of a deep rich purple open up in a ruby purple color in spring, then darken to a deep purple.
-As the season progresses the leaves change to summer green and then to bright yellow until the leaves fall in early winter.
-This tree gives color all year around for the enjoyment of all the seasons.
+The heart shape leaves of a deep rich purple open up in a ruby purple color in spring, then darken to a deep purple. … Read the rest

 Holly bushes grow in drained and slightly acidic soils.
 The bright red berries on this evergreen plant are said to repel the deer from reaching towards it.
 Planting time for these bushes is in spring through early fall.
 It can give a deep and enriched look to your place in winters as it matures.